Conservative Myths About Medicaid

 better than those without insurance.

-House Speaker Ryan details his grand plan for slashing funding for Medicaid in “A Better Way,” a conservative policy agenda
+House Speaker Ryan details his grand plan for slashing funding for Medicaid in “A Better Way,” a conservative policy

-Medicaid and CHIP Payment and Access Commission that found only 65 percent of physicians accepted new Medicaid
+the Medicaid and CHIP Payment and Access Commission that found only 65 percent of physicians accepted new Medicaid

 Ryan also notes that Medicaid patients face even more barriers to specialist care.